Early Reading at Alexandra Infants’ School

 - Remembering memory words.

 Daily discrete phonics is taught in differentiated groups that are suited to the needs of the children.
-We use ‘Letters and Sounds’ guidance, where children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
 These sessions last for 30 minutes and encompass paired reading of a phonetically decodable book matched to the children’s ability.
-We use the StoryTime Phonics programme to plan and personalise our teaching of Phonics.
+We use the StoryTime Phonics programme to plan and personalise our teaching of phonics, where children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
 This is supplemented by a range of resources to support learning and teaching from a variety of fully decodable reading schemes.

 Children are expected to sit the national phonics screening check at the end of Y1 that tests their ability to read the phoneme/ grapheme correspondence that has been taught.
 For those children who do not meet the expected standard they continue to access daily phonics teaching in Y2, in preparation for their re-check.